leafo/lapis/docs/models.md

 above, the `user` relation is loaded on the posts, then every user has the `twitter_account` relation loaded.

-### `preload_relation(instances, name, ...)`
+### `Model:preload_relation(instances, name, ...)`

+> This function should be avoided in favor of the `preload` function when
+> possible.
+If you need to pass parameters to a preload call then you need to
+> use `preload_relation`

 The class method `preload_relation` takes an array table of instances of the model, and the name of a relation.
 It fills all the instances with the associated models with a single query.
-It's equivalent to calling `include_in` with the options that match the relation definition.

-If any of the relations return `nil`, the loaded flag is set on the instace so calling the `get_` method does not trigger another query.

-Any additional arguments are merged in the options to the call to `include_in`.
+Internally this method called the `include_in` method.
+Any additional arguments passed to `preload_relation` are merged in the options to the call to `include_in`.

 ```lua